FatulM/shamsi_date/README.md

 ```
 And for Georgian, toString() is equivalent to using a formatter as `Georgian(Y,M,D)`
 Note: in the following code toString() is called implicitly:

 ```dart
 main() {
     print(Jalali.now());
     final str = 'today is: ${Georgian.now()}';
 }
 ```
-Use toString() of Jalali and Georgian dates only for development purpose, like for debugging, logging or ...
-**You should** use custom formatter for showing dates on UI.
+Use toString() of Jalali and Georgian dates only for development purpose, like for debugging, logging or ... **You should** use custom formatter for showing dates on UI.

-**Note** also that you do not need for example to use `int.parse()` on formatter output of
-`Jalali.now().formatter.m` for accessing it's month, simply use `Jalali.now().month`.
+**Note** also that you do not need for example to use `int.parse()` on formatter output of `Jalali.now().formatter.m` for accessing it's month, simply use `Jalali.now().month`.

 [DateFormatter][] has these getters:
-- y: year (whatever length it has)
+- y: year (whatever length it has). year should be positive.
-- yy: two digit year
+- yy: two digit year. year should be between 1000 and 9999.
-- yyyy: four digit year
+- yyyy: four digit year. year should be between 0 and 9999.
-- m: month (whatever length it has)
+- m: month (whatever length it has).
-- mm: two digit month
+- mm: two digit month.
-- mN: month name
+- mN: month name.
-- d: day (whatever length it has)
+- d: day (whatever length it has).
-- dd: two digit day
+- dd: two digit day.
-- wN: week day name
+- wN: week day name.

-You can get Date formatter by using `formatter` getter on Jalali and Gregorian date objects.
-Simply cash this formatter in a final value and then use string interpolation
-(as we have shown in examples) for making your desired output.
+You can get date formatter by using `formatter` getter on Jalali and Gregorian date objects.
+Simply cash this formatter in a final value and then use string interpolation (as we have shown in examples) for making your desired output.
 This way of formatting is more powerful (and arguably easier) than using templates.

 Jalali and Gregorian classes are [Comparable][] so you can compare them using `compareTo` method.
 You can also use comparison operators to compare them.
 They also support `equals` and `hashCode` functions.
 So you can safely use Sets and Maps of Jalali and Gregorian dates.

 ```dart
 final j1 = Jalali(1397, 1, 1);
 final j2 = Jalali(1397, 2, 1);